 The ribs had come from the East London Steak Co. after all and were huge; a peek under the BBQ hood on arrival had got me very excited.
 In the end they could have done with a bit more cooking to be honest; I’m not against a chewy rib believe me but they were very large and a bit hard to eat.
 That said, great flavour, great rub and fantastic sides of feijoada (a rich stew of beans with beef and chorizo), rice with sweetcorn and peas and a healthy serving of kale.
 Oh how I love the iron intensity of kale.

-An unexpected watermelon granita filled a gap and preceded a creme caramel made with condensed milk because, according to our hosts, “almost everything in Brazil is made with condensed milk.”
+An unexpected watermelon granita filled a gap and preceded a creme caramel made with condensed milk because, “almost everything in Brazil is made with condensed milk.”
 There was coffee to finish, served with obscenely good chocolate truffles which we wolfed before staggering out into the night to our taxi.

 So, I would recommend Queens of ‘Cue to locals and non-locals alike.
 One guy said he “hated South London” after he’d had a hard time travelling from Dalston.
 Did he go via the moon?
 “You’re talking to the wrong woman mate” I hissed through gritted teeth.

 The evenings each have a different theme; ours was a ‘cow feast’ and the next is ‘fish’ (3rd September) followed by ‘game and venison’ (17th September).
 It’s £25 and BYO booze.
 There’s a lot of food for your money (seconds were offered too), the hosts are charming and interesting, the studio space is great and you get to wander around a ramshackle yard in the dark, pissed, looking for a questionably plumbed toilet in an outhouse.
 That last bit doesn’t sound appealing?
 Oh come on, where’s your sense of adventure…

 £25 pp, BYO booze